-564 Within 14 days of a successful Final Approval Ballot or Reconsideration Ballot, the PMO shall publish 565 on the JCP Website the Specification and links to information on how to obtain the RI and TCK, and 566 shall announce the availability of these materials to both Members and the public.
-The published TCK

-567 information must include a means for any interested party to obtain a copy of the TCK documentation
+- 564 Within 14 days of a successful Final Approval Ballot or Reconsideration Ballot, the PMO shall publish - on the JCP Website the Specification and links to information on how to obtain the RI and TCK, and - shall announce the availability of these materials to both Members and the public.
+The published TCK - information must include a means for any interested party to obtain a copy of the TCK documentation

-568 at no charge.
+- at no charge.
 Upon Final Release, the Expert Group will have completed its work and disbands.
-The

-569 Spec Lead will typically become the Maintenance Lead and may call upon Expert Group members and 570 others for aid in that role.

-571 The Maintenance Lead must ensure that the links to the RI and TCK remain valid.
-If the links become 572 broken or non-functional the Maintenance Lead will have 30 days following notification from the PMO 573 to correct them.
-If the problems are not corrected the PMO will initiate a JSR Withdrawal Ballot (if no 574 Maintenance Release has been completed) or a Maintenance Release Withdrawal Ballot (if a 575 Maintenance Release has been made) to determine whether the Maintenance Lead shall be judged to

-576 have abandoned the JSR.
-If the ballot passes the JSR itself or the relevant Maintenance Release will

-577 be marked as withdrawn.
+The - 569 Spec Lead will typically become the Maintenance Lead and may call upon Expert Group members and - 570 others for aid in that role. - 571 The Maintenance Lead must ensure that the links to the RI and TCK remain valid.
+If the links become - 572 broken or non-functional the Maintenance Lead will have 30 days following notification from the PMO - 573 to correct them.
+If the problems are not corrected the PMO will initiate a JSR Withdrawal Ballot (if no - 574 Maintenance Release has been completed) or a Maintenance Release Withdrawal Ballot (if a - 575 Maintenance Release has been made) to determine whether the Maintenance Lead shall be judged to - 576 have abandoned the JSR.
+If the ballot passes the JSR itself or the relevant Maintenance Release will - 577 be marked as withdrawn.

-578 5.
-MAINTENANCE
+5. MAINTENANCE

-579 5.1 MAINTENANCE LEAD RESPONSIBILITIES
+5.1 MAINTENANCE LEAD RESPONSIBILITIES

-580 The Maintenance Lead Member is expected to assume long term ownership of the Specification, RI, and TCK while respecting the wishes of the JCP Members with regard to evolution.
-A Maintenance

-582 Lead shall therefore automatically be the Spec Lead for all significant future revisions to their

-- 583 Specification but shall not have the exclusive right to decide when a significant revision will take place 584 (see section 2.1.1.) - 585 The public may submit requests for clarification, interpretation, and enhancements to the Specification 586 by logging issues through the JSR's Issue Tracker.
+- The Maintenance Lead Member is expected to assume long term ownership of the Specification, RI, - and TCK while respecting the wishes of the JCP Members with regard to evolution.
+A Maintenance - Lead shall therefore automatically be the Spec Lead for all significant future revisions to their - 583 Specification but shall not have the exclusive right to decide when a significant revision will take place - 584 (see section 2.1.1.)

-587 The ML shall consider all requests and shall decide how and if the Specification should be updated in 588 response.
-The ML is not required to perform these tasks alone, but is free to consult with the former 589 members of the Expert Group, or any other sources, to assist with the Maintenance duties.

-All changes proposed by the ML shall make their way into the Specification either through the implementation of existing APIs, and implementation-specific enhancements.
-Changes introduced in Maintenance Releases - for example, modifications to existing APIs or the addition of new APIs - must
+- 585 The public may submit requests for clarification, interpretation, and enhancements to the Specification - 586 by logging issues through the JSR's Issue Tracker. - 587 The ML shall consider all requests and shall decide how and if the Specification should be updated in - response.
+The ML is not required to perform these tasks alone, but is free to consult with the former - 589 members of the Expert Group, or any other sources, to assist with the Maintenance duties. - 590 All changes proposed by the ML shall make their way into the Specification either through the - Maintenance Release process (described below) or through a new JSR.
+Changes appropriate for a - Maintenance Release include bug-fixes, clarifications of the Specification, changes to the - 593 implementation of existing APIs, and implementation-specific enhancements.
+Changes introduced in - Maintenance Releases for example, modifications to existing APIs or the addition of new APIs must - 595 not break binary compatibility as defined by the Java Language Specification.
+Changes that would - 596 break binary compatibility should therefore be deferred to a new JSR.

-591 Maintenance Release process (described below) or through a new JSR.
-Changes appropriate for a

-592 Maintenance Release include bug-fixes, clarifications of the Specification, changes to the

-594 Maintenance Releases - for example, modifications to existing APIs of the addition of new APIs - mus 595 not break binary compatibility as defined by the Java Language Specification.
-Changes that would

-596 break binary compatibility should therefore be deferred to a new JSR.

-597 5.1.1 RELINQUISHING OWNERSHIP
+5.1.1 RELINQUISHING OWNERSHIP